-One thing I have come to realise is that the emotional reading of design is pretty much immediate.
+Over the years I come to realize that the emotional reading of any kind of creative piece, music, drawing, a design is pretty much immediate.
 How does it make you feel?
 What experience does it provoke?

-Never mind the tools – print, mobiles, apps – the technical applications are constantly changing.
-But the emotional response to a color, shape and white space is bound to cultural cues that work in any medium.
+Never mind the tools – print, mobiles, 3D, apps – the technical applications are constantly changing.
+But the emotional response to a color, a flavor are bound to cultural or universal cues at its best – and those work in any medium.

 It all started off with a lot of movement: Design BA at Goldsmiths, University of London, then my first job as a graphic designer in DIE GESTALTEN, Berlin.
 An amazing city, but the cold, cold winters made me try out living and working in Athens, Greece and then Paris, France.

-Then getting into online projects with a stint at VASAVA in Barcelona.
-I fell in love with the place and it is still Barcelona today, working as a freelancer since 2003.
+Then getting into online projects with a short period at VASAVA in Barcelona.
+I fell in love with the city and it is still Barcelona today, working as a freelancer since 2003.

 The graphic & branding part was always present, while the online part, especially in the early days of web design has kept changing and shifting.
 I started off as a flash-designer, programming web-sites and applications myself ( Valeria Cavestany, 4iD or Stylofoam V2 o V1 etc)